cloud-awesome/markdown-maker/README.md

 # markdown-maker
-Lightweight library to assist creation of .md files (in GitHub style)
+Lightweight library to assist creation of .md files (in GitHub and DocFx styles)